You got the Bluetooth mouse PIN problem? I got the solution 😀

 - Right click on the Bluetooth icon in your system tray next to your clock (maybe you need to click the ^ arrow to reveal this icon) and select Add to Personal Area Network (or in my Windows 10 – Join A Personal Network)

 - Click Add a Bluetooth Device.
-Don’t forget to press the sync button on the bottom of your bluetooth mouse
+Don’t forget to press the sync button on the bottom of your Bluetooth mouse

 - Follow the instructions through to the end, and leave the PIN blank